 4. Where a student's degree programme is subject to Fitness to Practise requirements, the relevant College Committee must be satisfied at all times that in respect of health, conduct and any other matters which the Committee may reasonably deem relevant, whether such matters relate to the student's University programme or are unrelated to it, the student will not constitute a risk to the public, vulnerable children or adults or to patients and is a suitable person to become a registered member of the relevant professional body.
 Students are subject to the Fitness to Practise regulations both while actively studying and while on an interruption of study.
-Any student who fails to satisfy the relevant College Committee, irrespective of his/her performance in assessment, will be reported to the Head of College who has power to recommend exclusion from further studies and assessments or Professional Examinations, or to recommend the award of the degree be withheld.
-An appeal against this decision may be submitted to the University's Fitness to Practise Appeal Committee:
+Any student who fails to satisfy the relevant College Committee, irrespective of their performance in assessment, will be reported to the Head of College who has power to recommend exclusion from further studies and assessments or Professional Examinations, or to recommend the award of the degree be withheld, or other penalty set out in College procedures.
+An appeal against this decision may be submitted to the Student Fitness to Practise Appeal Committee.
+See the Student Appeal Regulations at: www.ed.ac.uk/files/atoms/files/studentappealregulations.pdf a relevant pending charge or relevant unspent criminal conviction on matriculating at the University (students must provide this information no later than one week after matriculation); or